pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrmanager.md

 - `Animation`: Updates the hands based on the current hand poses or hand tracking values.
 - `PostProcess`: Applies final processing like Inverse Kinematics.

 The following diagram provides on the left a high level view of the stages involved in the update during a single frame.
-On the right it shows the events raised before and after each stage.
+On the right it shows the events triggered before and after each stage.

 ![](/docs/programming-guide/media/UxrManagerUpdateOrder.png)